Cody Ziglar

-Cody Ziglar is an American television and comics writer, director, producer, and comedian.
+Cody Ziglar is an American television and comics writer and comedian.
 His writing credits include Futurama, Rick and Morty, and She-Hulk: Attorney at Law and he is the current writer on the Miles Morales: Spider-Man comic book from Marvel Comics.
 He has been nominated for an Emmy Award for his work on Robot Chicken.

 Career

 Ziglar graduated from the Savannah College of Art & Design Film & Television MFA program.
 After graduating, he moved to LA and eventually got a job working the equipment checkout cage at the Upright Citizen's Brigade.
 He became a producer for podcasts at Earwolf and then was hired for his first writing job at Craig of the Creek.

 Writing for the show She-Hulk: Attorney at Law got him into writing for Marvel and, in 2021, he did a backup story in Miles Morales: Spider-Man #25, before he was announced as one of the writers for the "Spider-Man: Beyond" arc (from Amazing Spider-Man vol. 5 #75 to #93), alongside Zeb Wells, Kelly Thompson, Saladin Ahmed, and Patrick Gleason.

 In January 2022, he and artist Justin Mason were announced to be the creative team for the new Spider-Punk mini-series and in June, he wrote two issues of What If...?
 Miles Morales.
 In September, it was announced that Ziglar and artist Federico Vicentini would relaunch Miles Morales: Spider-Man after the previous run by Saladin Ahmed ended.
 In 2023, he co-wrote the Carnage Reigns crossover with Alex Paknadel and, at San Diego Comic-Comic, it was announced he would write a part of the "Gang War" crossover that involved Amazing Spider-Man, Spider-Woman, and Daredevil.
 In June 2024, he participated in the "Blood Hunt" crossover, where Miles was turned into a vampire.

 In 2024, he and Justin Mason reunited to do a sequel to their Spider-Punk comic, Spider-Punk: Arms Race.
 It was also announced that Ziglar and artist Rogê Antônio would be the next creative team for the Deadpool relaunch in April 2024.
 The book involved Ellie, Deadpool's daughter, and the introduction of a new villain, Death Grip.
 In June, the "Death of Deadpool" arc was announced with Deadpool dying in issue #6 and Ellie taking over as the new Deadpool in issue #7.
 In November, it was announced that Ziglar's Miles Morales and Deadpool comics would cross over with each other in a story called "Pools of Blood."
 It was also announced that he would be one of the writers for the Free Comic Book Day: Amazing Spider-Man/Ultimate Universe issue.

 In 2024, he also wrote and released Goobers, a horror-comedy comic, through Vault Comics.